CTA Banner CTA Banner

 Principle ID (BTUAE-14)

-Used for disclosed agent billing to indicate the TRN of the principal on whose behalf the agent is billing.
-This must differ from the seller’s own tax identifier if disclosed agent billing applies.
+Employed in the case of disclosed agent billing for the representation of the TRN of the principal under whom the agent is billing.
+It should differ from that of the seller, where disclosed agent billing takes place.

 Beneficiary ID (BTUAE-01)